vitessio/website/content/en/docs/16.0/user-guides/migration/troubleshooting.md

     2. The `Progress`/`Show` action output is showing `VStream has not started` for the stream

 When a VReplication workflow starts or restarts the [tablet selection process](../../../reference/vreplication/tablet_selection/) runs to find a viable source tablet for the stream.
-The `cell` and `tablet_types` play a key role in this process and if we cannot ever find a viable source tablet for the stream then you may want to expand the cells and/or tablet types made available for the selection process.
+The `cells` and `tablet_types` play a key role in this process and if we cannot ever find a viable source tablet for the stream then you may want to expand the cells and/or tablet types made available for the selection process.